 Once you have the device itself locked down, it’s time to expand your monitoring and controls to the wifi in your house.
 This layer of protection will pick up any slack that the on-device controls might miss.
 It will also protect your home when your kid’s friends bring over devices that are not being monitored.

 I prefer to use the Gryphon WiFi router.
-I have literally tried a ton of different routers, and this one is by far the best router that can also do parental controls.
+I have literally tried a ton of different routers.
+This one is by far the best router that can also do parental controls.
 The company understands both the parental control portion AND the networking component.
-The controls don’t get in the way of quality high-speed WiFi, and they are super easy to set up and manage.
+The controls don’t get in the way of quality high-speed WiFi.
+Also, they are super easy to set up and manage.

 Although the Gryphon also offers filtering capabilities, I like to double cover my bases here as well.
 I use OpenDNS in conjunction with my Gryphon router to further filter the traffic coming into my network.
 OpenDNS will allow you to select various categories to block like Pornography, Social Media, or Gambling.